cbuchart/operating_systems_lectures/notes/notes.md

 -   The no preemption condition may also be difficult or impossible to avoid as a process must be able to have a resource for a certain amount of time, or the processing outcome may be inconsistent or thrashing may occur.
 However, inability to enforce preemption may interfere with a priority algorithm.
 Preemption of a _locked out_ resource generally implies a rollback, and is to be avoided, since it is very costly in overhead.
 Algorithms that allow preemption include lock-free and wait-free algorithms and optimistic concurrency control.
 If a process holding some resources and requests for some another resource(s) that cannot be immediately allocated to it, the condition may be removed by releasing all the currently being held resources of that process.

 -   The final condition is the circular wait condition.
 Approaches that avoid circular waits include disabling interrupts during critical sections and using a hierarchy to determine a partial ordering of resources.
 If no obvious hierarchy exists, even the memory address of resources has been used to determine ordering and resources are requested in the increasing order of the enumeration.
+Some languages provide mechanisms to manage the mutex acquisition order.
+For example, in C++ we find the [`std::scoped_lock`](https://en.cppreference.com/w/cpp/thread/scoped_lock).

 # Inter-process communication (IPC)